annalea868/adrex-solar-calculation/Demo Adrex Calculation 9.9.25/ENHANCED_CALCULATORS_SUMMARY.md

 ## Overview

-I've created two enhanced energy production calculators that include **ALL frontend parameters** from the screenshots, replacing the simple 0.8 system efficiency with comprehensive, dynamic calculations.
+I've created two enhanced energy production calculators that include **ALL frontend parameters**, replacing the simple 0.8 system efficiency with comprehensive, dynamic calculations.

 ## What Was Created